 Having just seen the massive great white shark in all his glory and terror for the first time, a pallid Chief Brody retreats into the cabin of the Orca to tell Quint, “you’re gonna need a bigger boat.”
-It’s the line that perfectly captures Brody’s fear and perspective when facing an obstacle bigger or more daunting than he thinks he can handle.
+It’s the line that perfectly captures Brody’s position when faced with an obstacle bigger than he thinks he can handle.

 But getting a bigger boat isn't going to work.
 Sorry, Brody.
 It’s not gonna be that easy.
 And that’s the point.

-A good writer will never offer his characters an easy way out.
+A good writer will never offer his or her characters an easy way out.
 Steven Spielberg was adamant that he wanted the audience to feel like we were really out to sea with these characters.
-If we could see land in the distance, the tension would be broken because we’d identify a way out if things got too scary.
+If we could see land in the distance, the tension would be broken because we’d identify an easy way out if things got too scary.
 Here, that’s not the case.

 These characters got themselves into trouble (Quint doesn’t help much in that department), so they need to see themselves out of it with the tools they have at their disposal.
 There’s no bigger boat or eagles coming to save them from this evil.
 They’re truly on their own, and that’s where we want them.